mixxxdj/manual/source/chapters/user_interface.rst

    EQ Controls

 **Gain Knob**
   Above these knobs, the gain knob allows you to adjust the gain of the deck.
+  Use this to compensate for the differences in recording levels between tracks.
   In general, you should adjust this knob so that at full-volume the deck's audio is just at the peak of the center VU meters.
 This is so you can achieve the widest dynamic range for your track.

 **EQ Knobs**
   The low, mid, and high knobs allow you to change the filters of the audio.